ulb-sachsen-anhalt/ocr-pipeline/README.md

 python ./ocr_pipeline.py <required scandata path> --workdir <optional, default is local folder> --executors <optional> --models <multiple can be chained with +> --extra (Tesseract options)
 ```

+## Configuration and Usage

+The ocr-pipeline can be configured by using different config.ini-files for different workflows.
+These config.ini-files contain the order and parameters of the steps that will be used in the workflow itself.
+Each step needs to be implemented in the steps module.
+There is also a `pipeline` section in the config files, containing information on the executors, as well as valid file extensions for input.

 ## Development

 ### Setup